What is Lynch Syndrome?

 Lynch syndrome is among the most common hereditary cancer syndromes.
 Estimates suggest as many as 1 in every 300 people may be carriers of an alteration in a gene associated with Lynch syndrome.
 Clues to whether there is Lynch syndrome in a family include diagnoses of colorectal, endometrial, ovarian, and/or other cancers in multiple relatives on the same side of a family.
 In addition, cancers associated with Lynch syndrome are more likely to be diagnosed at a young age.
 People with Lynch syndrome are also at an increased risk of developing multiple types of cancers during their lifetime.

 ASCO recommends that tumor testing for Lynch syndrome be performed in all people diagnosed with colorectal cancer and recent guidelines recommend tumor testing for all endometrial cancers as well.
 Read more about these recommendations and the recommendations for screening listed below at www.asco.org/endorsements/HereditaryCRC.
 (Please note that this link takes you to a separate ASCO website.)

 What are signs of Lynch syndrome?

-A set of criteria used to help doctors decide who should be tested for Lynch syndrome is called the revised Bethesda guidelines, which are listed below:
+A set of criteria, called the revised Bethesda guidelines, is used to help doctors decide who should be tested for Lynch syndrome:

 Developing colorectal or endometrial cancer younger than age 50

-Developing colorectal cancer, endometrial cancer, or other type of cancer* with mismatch repair deficiency (MMR-D) or high-level microsatellite instability (MSI-H) found on testing of the tumor specimen
+Developing colorectal cancer, endometrial cancer, or other type of cancer* with mismatch repair deficiency (MMR-D) or high-level microsatellite instability (MSI-H) found after testing of a sample of the tumor

 Developing colorectal cancer and other types of cancer* linked with Lynch syndrome separately or at the same time